 However, the judge wanted to hear none of it.
 She was interested only in my medical records, my hospital stays, and what my doctors had said about me.
 Though today it seems a rather obvious approach, at the time, I was surprised that the judge wasn’t interested in the circumstantial accounts of those who had delivered their assessment on me for years.

 It was at that moment when I was declared legally disabled by the judge that I think I began to really understand the significance of the gifts Allah had given me through Dr. Saleem (my Muslim psychiatrist), my closest friends, and the compassionate social worker who spoke well of me—and even through the book [about mental health in Islam] I’d found on Amazon.
 This understanding gave me a determination to remove the stigma surrounding mental illness in the Muslim community, and I would use this clarity and inspiration to inform my mental health advocacy work.

 Follow Sakinah, “The Muslim Hippie”

 Facebook (JUST LAUNCHED!): @The-Muslim-Hippie

-Umm Zakiyyah is the internationally acclaimed author of twenty books, including the If I Should Speak trilogy, Muslim Girl, His Other Wife and the self-help book for Muslim survivors of abuse: Reverencing the Wombs That Broke You.
-Her latest novel His Other Wife is now a short film.
+Umm Zakiyyah is the internationally acclaimed author of twenty books, including the If I Should Speak trilogy, Muslim Girl, and His Other Wife.
+Join UZ University to learn how you too can find your writing voice and share inspirational stories with the world: UZuniversity.com

 Copyright © 2018 by Al-Walaa Publications.
 All Rights Reserved.